m-delfino/influenzanet-setup-guide/redeploying-changes/1-change-types.md

 1. Markdown changes: Changing the text on any of the web-pages.

-2. Image/Video changes: Change images, or video links in the influenzanet web UI.
+2. Image/Video changes: Change images, or video links in the Influenzanet web UI.

-3. Bug fixes: Tested changes to any of the 6 repositories or 9 images that form a part of influenzanet.
+3. Bug fixes: Tested changes to any of the 6 repositories or 9 images that form a part of Influenzanet.

-4. New features: Tested feature addition/changes to any components of the influenzanet platform.
+4. New features: Tested feature addition/changes to any components of the Influenzanet platform.

 These are the scenarios where a re-deployment is not advised or is simply not needed: